xhemalkodragjini/aaron/README.md

 *   Back in the Cloud Shell run `git clone <url of your forked repo>`.

+## Set Environment Variables:
+**1. Env Vars in .env.local:**
+-   Create a new file (in your project root) called `.env.local` based on `.env.template`
+-   You will find you Gemini Api Key in [AI Studio](https://aistudio.google.com/apikey).
+You might need to select "Show projects in my organization"
+-   Fill out the project ID from your [Cloud Console](https://console.cloud.google.com/welcome)

+**1. Env Vars in terraform.tfvars:**
+-   Fill out the project ID just as you did in `.env.local`

 ## Deploy the required Infrastructure:

 **1. Run Terraform Script:**